Serena-github-c/AWS-Sagemaker-Image-Classification-Bike-vs-Motorcycle/README.md

 ### **Step 1: Data Staging**

-* Extracted CIFAR-100 dataset from the hosting service.
+* Dataset: Extracted CIFAR-100 dataset from the hosting service.
-* Transformed the data into a usable format for AWS SageMaker (images + label metadata).
+* Process: Transformed the data into a usable format for AWS SageMaker (images + label metadata).
 * Loaded the data into S3 for model training.

 **Key technologies:** Python, tarfile, Pandas, AWS S3, SageMaker SDK.